iCliniq Logo

 Introduction:

 Hypernatremia is a common presentation seen in children and elderly people.
-It is due to severe water loss and the presence of extra solutes in the body.
+It is due to severe water loss and extra solutes in the body.
 This condition can be dangerous if it is left untreated.
-Most cases are reported in children due to decreased water and fluid intake as they are unable to interpret their need for fluids or water on their own.
+Most cases are reported in children due to decreased water and fluid intake, as they cannot interpret their need for fluids or water on their own.
 This may result in diarrheal episodes.
 Hypernatremia is also seen in severe illnesses and those with neurologic impairments.
 Although hypernatremia is a common clinical presentation, it can also be fatal if not treated at the right time.

 How Is Hypernatremia Classified?

-Hypernatremia is classified into three main types depending on their severity and clinical presentation: mild, moderate, and severe.
-Moderate to severe cases may cause shrinkage of the brain tissues with rupture of the blood vessels and hemorrhage causing permanent injury to the tissues.
+Hypernatremia (a higher sodium level is called hypernatremia) is classified into three main types depending on their severity and clinical presentation: mild, moderate, and severe.
+Moderate to severe cases may cause shrinkage of the brain tissues, rupture of the blood vessels, and hemorrhage, causing permanent injury to the tissues.

 • Mild Hypernatremia: When the serum sodium level is 146 to 149 mmol/L.